Herbal Medicine has been known since ancient times to support women health!

-In Traditional Chinese Medicine this herb is used as a woman’s tonic.
+In Traditional Chinese Medicine, this herb known as a woman’s tonic.

-Dong Quai has been named “female ginseng” because of its use for various health conditions afflicting women including dysmenorrhea, pelvic pain, recovery from childbirth and menopausal symptoms.
+Dong Quai has been named “female ginseng” because of its use for various health conditions including dysmenorrhea and menopausal symptoms.

 Latin name: Lepidium meyenii

-Maca works in an entirely different way for most women than phytoestrogen herbs (like black cohosh and liquorice root) or HRT, by promoting optimal functioning of the hypothalamus and the pituitary, thereby improving the functioning of all the endocrine glands.
+Maca works by promoting optimal functioning of the hypothalamus and the pituitary, thereby improving the function of all the endocrine glands.

 There are many ways to support the hormonal changes that you might experience during menopause.

-Try natural solutions to support your body, they work gently and in synergy with the body.
+Try natural solutions to support your body; they work gently and in synergy in the body.

 If you have any questions, you can contact me HERE.